Optical Hall conductivity of systems with gapped spectral nodes: Optical Hall conductivity

 In figure~\ref{temperatur-vergleich} we show a plot of expression~(\ref{hall-integral}) as a function of $\omega$ and different temperatures.
 The Hall conductivity scales with $n$.
-This is in agreement with QHE experiments, where the plateau of BLG around zero carrier density is twice that of MLG~\cite{novoselov-blg,novoselov-mlg}.
-The temperature dependence is controlled by the energy scale of the corresponding system.
-In MLG, the relevant energy scale is the hopping parameter t $\approx 2.8eV$, which corresponds to a temperature~$\approx 32.5 \times 10^3 K$.
-The relevant scale of BLG is even higher, since it is $\propto t^2/\gamma_1$.
+This is in agreement with QHE experiments, where the plateau of BLG around zero carrier density is two times larger than in MLG~\cite{novoselov-blg,novoselov-mlg} and for trilayer graphene three times larger than in MLG~\cite{Zhang-tlg}.
+The temperature dependence is controlled by the energy scales of the system.
+In graphene, a relevant energy scale is either the hopping parameter t $\approx 2.8eV$ or the gap with a similar energy, which corresponds to a temperature~$\approx 32.5 \times 10^3 K$.
 Therefore, expression~(\ref{hall-integral}) is insensitive over a wide range of temperatures $T\ll T_F$, as shown in figure~\ref{temperatur-vergleich}.
 In particular, the gap singularity of the optical Hall conductivity survives.
 For very high temperatures, however, the Hall conductivity is reduced and goes eventually to zero.
 This is shown for fixed frequency $\omega$ in figure \ref{w-fest}.